thonny/thonny/docs/translate.md

 The languages files are inside the `thonny/locale` folder: `thonny/locale/<LANGUAGE_CODE>/LC_MESSAGES/` There, you will find the `pot`, `po` and `mo` files.

+## For the impatient

+Current files `Makefile` and `thonny/locale/Makefile` make it easier for you to update the `pot` template file, update messages for existing languages (`.po` files), compile the message catalog (`.mo` files).

+You just have to launch the command `make`, provided you installed previously GNU-make.

 ## Mark strings
 Mark the string to be translated as `_(string_to_be_translated)`.